- Remarkably bouncy

-In a men’s size 9, it weighs 9.2oz (261g).
-Given the average of 9.8oz for all running shoes in the RunRepeat database, it’s not a lightweight running shoe, but still, a good result given the amount of cushioning.
+In a men’s size 9, it weighs 9.2 oz (261g).
+Given the average of 9.8 oz for all road running shoes in the RunRepeat database, it’s not a super lightweight running shoe, but still, a good result given the amount of cushioning.

 Also worth mentioning

-Two experts mentioned laces being too thin and not elastic enough.
+- We found the laces to be too thin and not elastic enough.